ibexa/documentation-developer/docs/guide/search/criteria_reference/fulltext_criterion.md

 - `value` - string to search for

+## Supported syntax

+All features of full text search syntax are available when using Solr search engine.
+You can use the following features:

+- Boolean operators: AND (&&), OR (||), NOT (!)
+- Require/exclude operators: +, -
+- Grouping with parentheses
+- Phrase search with double quotes
+- Asterisks (\*) as wildcards, located anywhere within a query

 ## Limitations

-When using Legacy search engine, basic full text query is performed.

-Basic query by default performs an OR query.
-It supports basic wildcards using asterisks (\*) at the beginning or end of a query.
+When using the Legacy search engine, a full text query performs an OR query by default, and supports asterisks as wildcards located at the beginning or end of a query.

-Advanced full text query is available when using Solr search engine.
-It additionally enables the use of:

-- Boolean operators: AND (&&), OR (||), NOT (!)
-- Required/prohibit operators: +, -
-- Grouping through parentheses
-- Phrases using double quotes
-- Wild cards using asterisks also in the middle of a query
+When using the Elasticsearch search engine, a full text query performs an OR query by default, while the OR and AND operators return unexpected results.

 The `FullText` Criterion is not available in [Repository filtering](../../../api/public_php_api_search.md#repository-filtering).